Ewwii-sh/ewwii/docs/src/examples/starter_bar.md

 ## Installing

-This starter bar is installable via [eiipm](https://ewwii-sh.github.io/docs/package-manager/overview/): ewwii's package manager.
+This template is regestered in the [eii-manifests](https://github.com/Ewwii-sh/eii-manifests), so you can install it via [eiipm](https://ewwii-sh.github.io/docs/package-manager/overview/): ewwii's package manager.

 Just run the following command and have the template ready in the current working directory in an instant!